ActiveLogin/ActiveLogin.Authentication/README.md

 ### License

 [Active Login is licensed](LICENSE.md) under the very permissive [MIT license](https://opensource.org/licenses/MIT) for you to be able to use it in commercial or non-commercial applications without many restrictions.

+The BankID certificates from the BankID documentation are released as part of Active Login with the permission from BankID (Finansiell ID-Teknik BID AB).

 *All trademarks are the property of their respective owners.*